Supporting the Fuerteventura Chaplaincy

 I pay tax on my income in the UK, can this be gift aided?

 St James’s Church is officially recognised as a chaplaincy in its own right, and part of the Diocese of Europe, therefore everyone can pay their covenanted money into the Diocese bank account in London.
 Then, in addition to the money pledged, a further 25% is reclaimed from the treasury as tax relief on the payments made.
 The Diocese office deals with your bank and the treasury.
-Please use this Gift Aid Declaration
+Those from the UK can download and complete the forms below.

 If you pay UK tax at the Higher or Additional Rate, you can personally re-claim the difference between Basic Rate and Higher Rate or Additional Rate (20% or 25%).